“Your Fly Is Open…”: Misplaced Priorities

 I hope more people saw it, too, their love for each other, on display in a parking lot, because in a brief but poignant moment between two people, two lovers, I was uplifted.
 It made me smile.

-From time to time, if you’re looking, ‘observing’, you may be fortunate to witness true love, too, or some other special moment.
+From time to time, if you’re ‘observing’, you may be fortunate to witness true love, too, or some other special moment.
 I’m always looking!

 srbottch